 Each environment has customizable environment/network parameters that can be used to configure it beyond what is described here.
 Particularly pertinent parameters are described.
-Additional parameters can be found by examining the documentation in the relevant scenario and environment files.
+Additional parameters can be found by examining the documentation in the relevant network and environment files.

 In the figures below, the following key is used for vehicle colors, where AV stands for autonomous vehicle.

-The scenario, pictured below, is relatively light-weight and can be trained the quickest.
+The network, pictured below, is relatively light-weight and can be trained the quickest.
 It can serve both as a test that the training process is working correctly and as a study of the difficulty of controlling many vehicles simultaneously.

 Stabilizing the Ring¶